 The Tisza Basin has been subject to significant anthropogenic impacts that have resulted in a degraded system, particularly in terms of pollution and the loss of floodplains and wetlands.
 The present project is focusing on the development of strategies and implementation of demo project to test the multiple environmental benefits of wetlands to mitigate impacts of floods/droughts and help to reduce nutrient pollution.

 The investigation of the Tisza River was a follow-up project of the Joint Danube Survey 2001 organised by the ICPDR.
 The objective of the survey was to investigate the water quality along the river and to promote public awareness.
 The countries participating at the survey include Romania, Slovakia, Hungary, and Serbia and Montenegro.

 Three sub-basins of the Danube are partly located in Ukraine – the Tisza, Prut and Siret Basins, as well as part of the Danube Delta.
-Nearly 3 million people live in the Ukrainian share of the Danube River Basin which is more than 3% of the total population in the basin.
+Nearly 3 million people live in the Ukrainian share of the Danube River Basin, which is more than 3% of the total population in the basin.

 Located in the Carpathian Mountains, the Slovak Republic shares borders with Austria, the Czech Republic, Hungary, Poland and Ukraine.
 Water management in Slovakia is determined by its geographic position on the watershed divide between the Black and Baltic Seas.
-The Danube and its tributaries drain 96% of the country to the Black Sea.
+The Danube and its tributaries drain 96% of the country into the Black Sea.

 Article in Danube Watch 02/2006

 ICPDR Danube Watch: Four years ago Danube Watch reported on WWF’s plans for harmonising economic development with environmental improvements through its then new programme One Europe, More Nature.
 Promising ‘new perspectives for the Tisza river basin’, the initiative has delivered new jobs, new income, new business, new products and services, new green electricity – and new nature.